Configuration

 CFG

-! specdown run -config .tmp-test/setup-fail-test/specdown.json 2>/dev/nullAdapter Fields
+! specdown run -config setup-fail-test/specdown.json 2>/dev/nullAdapter Fields

 | Field | Description |